 Going keto may sound easy; just stock your kitchen with pounds of bacon, pyramids of avocados, and a fridge full of heavy cream, and you'll have all the fat you need to go keto—at least for this week.
 Of course, in action, keto is much easier said than done.

-To make your transition as smooth possible, keep calm and keto on with support from these seven staple supplements.
+To make your transition as smooth as possible, and to help the keto diet support your hard training for the long term, keep calm and keto on with support from these seven staple supplements.

 1. Creatine Monohydrate